Еритродермія

 Erythroderma is defined as erythema that covers more than 70% of the body surface area.
 It represents the maximum severity of various skin disorders.
 Diagnosis is by history and examination.
 Treatment includes supportive measures and topical care.

-The various skin disorders that can result in erythroderma are the following:
+A variety of skin disorders can result in erythroderma, including the following:

 Erythroderma can develop in patients known to have skin disorders such as those above, but erythroderma can also develop spontaneously in patients without a history of prior skin problems.